Bosch-0/Project-Muggle/README.md

 - Be an active design focused PR reviewer for the Bitcoin Core GUI repo.

-- Keeping dialogues going between Bitcoin Core developers and designers around design based decisions.
+- Keeping dialogues going between developers and designers around UI/UX decisions.
+Core moves at a slow pace so it's easy for certain suggestions to get forgotten over time.
 [Here](https://github.com/bitcoin-core/gui/issues/89) is an example around the branding of Bitcoin Core.

 - Represent users in many conversations on Github / IRC / Slack that shape the Bitcoin Core GUI.